Setasign/SetaPDF-Signer-Addon-Google-Cloud-KMS/README.md

 - `$keyRingId` -  Your key Ring id
 - `$keyId` -  Your key id
 - `$versionId` -  Your version id
+- `$kmsClient` - optional; can be used for e.g. authentification through code

 A simple complete signature process would look like this: